 Prosecutors certainly are more vigorously prosecuting cases where they feel the individual is involved in the economics of the drug trade versus an individual that has a substance abuse problem or just in possession of a small amount for personal or recreational use.
 The Prosecutor will try to prove that the individual possessed a controlled substance with the intent to sell that particular substance.
-They would actually have to prove that the substance was, in fact, a controlled substance as defined by § 893.03.
+In these cases, the prosecutor must prove that the drug was, in fact, a controlled substance as defined by § 893.03.
 Proving controlled substances usually includes calling a toxicologist from the Broward Juror’s Office Crime Lab.
 The toxicologist would testify that the drugs were tested and they are, in fact, a controlled substance as defined in §893.
 Then the Prosecutor would also have to prove that the defendant had knowledge of the illicit nature of the substance itself.
 A lawyer in Ft Lauderdale could help someone facing drug possession with the intent to distribute charges by building a defense against the prosecution’s case.